 Hi, I’m Paul Kim.

-I’m a startup marketing and growth executive and advisor based in the San Francisco Bay Area.
+I’m a startup marketing, community and growth advisor and executive based in the San Francisco Bay Area.
 I’ve worked in startups and tech my entire career.
 I have served as a VP Marketing for Mozilla, Automattic, Klout, WeWork and Issuu, after beginning my technology marketing career at Adobe.
 Back in the day, I worked for Adam Yauch of the Beastie Boys at Milarepa, his foundation, where I produced their website in support of the first Tibetan Freedom Concert.

 Prior to Klout, I worked for Automattic, the makers of WordPress.com, where I was VP of growth and introduced growth strategy, as well as more traditional marketing and communications.
 While at Automattic, I also launched and served as GM for a new SaaS service called VaultPress.
 I built the 1.0 product with a project team including a designer and several developers, with input from the CEO, then launched the MVP, growth hacked the initial customer list, defined the pricing and feature roadmap, and set the service up for ongoing success.

 I joined Automattic after several years at Mozilla, where I was VP marketing and launched four major versions of Firefox, growing the user base to 350 million people and achieving 25%+ market share in the web browser space, while building the marketing team to 30+ worldwide from just myself when I started.

 I started my career in technology marketing at Adobe, where I drove the worldwide marketing launch for Creative Suite 2.

 Photos of mostly work adventures, on a now really vintage Flickr.

 My archived blog covers 2005-2013.